Leucippe and Clitophon: Ephesus

 After five days sailing they reach Ephesus.
 Her house is large and one of the most prominent in the city.
 Melite orders an elaborate feast for the evening, and in the meantime they set out to visit her country estate.
 While walking through the gardens, Melite is importuned by a wretched young woman, Lacaena from Thessaly, who was once free and is now a slave.
 She is wearing rags and her hair has been shorn off.
 She begs Melite to free her and tells her that her family will pay her ransom.
 She accuses Sosthenes, Melite's overseer, of whipping her and trying to rape her.
 Melite summons Sosthenes, who is unable to explain himself beyond saying that he had bought her for 2000 drachmas from a slave dealer who got her from some pirates.
 Melite dismisses him and sends Lacaena to the house to recover.
-Clitophon is curious about this 'Lacaena', suspecting that she may actually be Leucippe.
+Clitophon is curious about this 'Lacaena', remarking that she has some resemblance to Leucippe.

 Back at the house, Clitophon is tended by slaves and prepared for his dinner with Melite.
 During the meal Satyrus asks Clitophon to come aside for a moment.
 He shows him a letter written by Leucippe, accusing him of causing her much pain and asking him to ransom her, and to send her back to Byzantium.
 Confused as to how Leucippe can have survived, he writes her a reply swearing that he is still a virgin and begs her not to judge him in spite of his current situation.

 On his return to the meal he excuses himself on the grounds that he is not feeling well.
 Melite follows him to bed and demands sexual gratification.
 He says he cannot do this right now, but promises to fulfil her wishes soon.

 Melite enlists Leucippe, who she imagines is a Thessalian witch, to make a love-potion.
 Leucippe asks who it is for.
 Melite explains it is for her husband to be, who refuses to have sexual relations with her.
 Leucippe is delighted at the news and agrees to make the potion, knowing that it will be ineffective, since she knows nothing about it.
 She sets off to the cottage on the estate to gather herbs for the potion, accompanied by some maids.

 That evening, while dining with Melite, they are both disturbed by Melite's husband Thersander, who, it seems, is not dead after all.
 He has heard all about Clitophon, and grabbing him by the hair, rains down blows upon him.
 Suspecting that there may be some reason for this attack, Clitophon does not defend himself.
 Once Thersander tires of hitting him, Clitophon dusts himself down and asks 'Who are you Sir, and why have you attacked me?'
 Thersander is enraged by this impudence, and locks Clitophon in a storeroom.